Thestand4rd

 Thestand4rd was a hip hop/R&B group based in St. Paul, Minnesota.
-It was formed by producer and rapper Bobby Raps, producer and rapper Allan Kingdom, singer Spooky Black, and producer Psymun.
+It was formed by producer and rapper Bobby Raps, producer and rapper Allan Kingdom, singer Corbin, and producer Psymun.
 They were joined on-stage by DJ Tiiiiiiiiiip.

+History

-The band started when Bobby Raps messaged Spooky Black on SoundCloud, and the two began to collaborate.
+The band started when Bobby Raps messaged Corbin, then known as Spooky Black, on SoundCloud.
+The two began to collaborate.
 Tiiiiiiiiiip introduced the duo to Psymun, and the three produced the song "Blind".
 Allan Kingdom joined the group shortly thereafter.

 Their self-titled debut album was produced with the help of Doc McKinney.
 The album was written and recorded over the course of a month at McKinney's studio in Toronto.
 Thestand4rd was released on SoundCloud in November 2014.
 They played their first live show that November, which kicked off an 8-stop tour.

 The group performed at Rock the Garden in 2015.
 In 2017, they played at the Soundset Music Festival.

 By June 2017, the group had disbanded.
 In a 2018 interview, Allan Kingdom stated that they ceased working together after suffering from a "weak foundation", citing issues with members of the music industry taking advantage of the group.